ClaytonWong/cw_chall_node/readme.md

 SUBDOMAIN, USERNAME and PASSWORD should be replaced with the subdomain, username and password that you want to use.

+## How to use the Zendesk ticket viewer
+At the commandline, in the directory where you extracted the zip file, type in the following:

+  node ticketViewerMenu.js

+This will put you in the main menu of the ticket viewer.
+Use the arrow keys to select one of the following:
+* 'Page through tickets', this will page through the JSON objects for all the tickets, where there are 25
+  JSON objects per page.
+* 'List tickets for a page', this will list tickets on pages available, it will take you to a prompt that will ask you to either
+  * Type in a page number to list tickets for
+  * Type in 'back' to go back to the main menu
+  * Or type in 'exit' to exit the ticket viewer
+  It will then tell you how many pages are available.
+A valid page number is an integer from 1 to the number of pages available.
+Type in a valid page number, 'back' , or 'exit' then press enter to carry out desired action.
+* 'Show details for 1 ticket', this will take you to a prompt that will ask you to either
+  * Type in a ticket ID number to show details for
+  * Type in 'back' to go to main menu
+  * Or 'exit' to exit the ticket viewer
+  It will then tell you how many tickets are available followed by range of ticket IDs.
+A valid ID is one that is in the range.
+Type in a valid ticket ID number, 'back' , or 'exit' then press enter to carry out desired action.
+* 'exit', this will exit the ticket viewer.

 ## Design and implementation decisions, including changes
 ### Storing of credentials
 Originally, the subdomain was stored in a separate file called subdomain.js, and the username and password were stored in the file authStuff.js.
 Both of those files were in the .gitignore file so that they will not